Roses and lavender in full bloom in the Allcock Funeral Home garden.

 The coroner will then either issue a certificate to allow registration of the death in the usual way or, alternatively, they may order an inquest if the cause of death was not natural.
 This would normally happen a few weeks after the death to allow time to thoroughly examine the circumstances surrounding the death.

-When there is to be an inquest, the coroner will issue a form to allow the funeral to go ahead.
+When there is to be an inquest, the Coroner will issue a form to allow the funeral to go ahead.
 However, registration of the death cannot take place until after the inquest.
-The coroner can issue temporary death certificates if required for banks or other financial institutions.
+The Coroner can issue temporary death certificates if required for banks or other financial institutions.

-The only other time that the coroner would be involved is if someone dies abroad or if there is a request to move the deceased out of England and Wales.
+The only other time that the Coroner would be involved is if someone dies abroad or if there is a request to move the deceased out of England and Wales.